VSecDK/VSec-CTI-League/cases/2021-11-20-ransomware-vestas.md

 Vestas was hit by ransomware on the 19th of November 2021.

 **Communication**
-Vestas has sent out two press releases with sparingly information on the incident but on the 28th of November they confirmed to "Dansk Radio" that they were in fact hit by a ransomware attack.
+Vestas has sent out two press releases with sparingly information on the incident but on the 28th of November they confirmed to "Danmarks Radio" that they were in fact hit by a ransomware attack.

 **Economical Impact**
 Vestas shares closed on Monday the 22th of November 2021 with a loss of 2,5%, corresponding to a plunge in the wind turbine giant's market value of DKK 5.8 billion.